Lamar Behairi

-Lamar Behairi (Arabic: لامار البحيري born 1 August 2007) is an Egyptian rhythmic gymnast.
+Lamar Behairi (لامار البحيري, also transliterated Lamar Behairy, born 1 August 2007) is an Egyptian rhythmic gymnast.
 She is a multiple time African champion.

 Personal life

 Lamar took up the sport following her older sister, Sandrie, who is a retired elite gymnast.
 Her younger sister Ledia is also a successful rhythmic gymnast.

 Career

 As a junior Lamar competed at the 2022 African Rhythmic Gymnastics Championships in Cairo, where she won gold in teams, silver with hoop and ribbon.

 In 2023 she became a senior, taking part in the World Cup in Portimão, being 30th in the All-Around, 27th with hoop, 30th with ball, 21st with clubs and 50th with ribbon.

 In 2024 she was incorporated into the senior group winning gold in the All-Around, along Johara Eldeeb, Farida Hussein, Abeer Ramadan and Amina Sobeih, at the African Championships in Kigali, thus earning a quota for the 2024 Olympic Games in Paris.